 We bought this bracelet that says Protect the Elephant in Swahili from a Masai at the Kenya Park gate for $6 each, not much if you think of the dollar value, but the money goes towards protecting the elephants in the park.
 Don’t wait to do the big things, do the little things!!

 Do your research before you participate in any animal encounters.
 Here are a couple of genuine sanctuaries you can volunteer or visit to see Elephants

-Support animal activist groups and organisations
+Support animal activist groups and organizations

-From World Elephant Day(12 August) established by World Elephant Society, that asks elephant-lovers around the world to share their appreciation of these endangered animals to grassroots organisation, many are dedicated to raising awareness about the ivory trade and the fate of elephants.
-Here is an in depth articles about how you can help support and protect the elephants.
+From World Elephant Day(12 August) established by World Elephant Society, that asks elephant-lovers around the world to share their appreciation of these endangered animals to grassroots organization, many are dedicated to raising awareness about the ivory trade and the fate of elephants.
+Here is an in-depth articles about how you can help support and protect the elephants.
 A few more organizations like @dswt @knysnatrunkcall @savetheelephants @maraelephantproject @elephantcrisisfund help orphaned elephants, poaching victims and do amazing work in keeping this keystone species healthy.
 Look them up!

 Do the little things – spread the word, show your support